-Hound Labs, Inc. Announces Initial Results of Clinical Studies and Data from Pioneering Research Using the HOUND® MARIJUANA BREATHALYZER
+Hound Labs, Inc. Announces Initial Results of Clinical Studies and Data from Pioneering Research Using the HOUND® CANNABIS BREATHALYZER

-OAKLAND, Calif. – March 19, 2018 – Hound Labs, Inc. has been rigorously testing the Hound® marijuana and alcohol breathalyzer for more than three years in the laboratory, in the field and in clinical studies.
-Initial findings from clinical studies with the University of California, San Francisco (UCSF), confirmed that the measurement capabilities of the Hound breathalyzer meet or exceed the ultra-sensitivity required to measure THC1 in breath.
-In addition, the company has conducted hundreds of tests with marijuana users that provide a new understanding of how the presence of THC in breath correlates with the peak impairment window of 2–3 hours after smoking established previously by global researchers.2 The company’s research team presented data supporting these findings at Pittcon 2018, the world’s leading annual conference and exposition on laboratory science.
+OAKLAND, Calif. – March 19, 2018 – Hound Labs, Inc. has been rigorously testing the HOUND® CANNABIS BREATHALYZER for more than three years in the laboratory, in the field, and in clinical studies.
+Initial findings from clinical studies with the University of California, San Francisco (UCSF), confirmed that the measurement capabilities of the HOUND® CANNABIS BREATHALYZER meet or exceed the ultra-sensitivity required to measure THC1 in breath.
+In addition, the company has conducted hundreds of tests with marijuana users that provide a new understanding of how THC remains in the breath for 2–3 hours after smoking established previously by global researchers.2 The company’s research team presented data supporting these findings at Pittcon 2018, the world’s leading annual conference and exposition on laboratory science.

-The Hound breathalyzer is the world’s first breathalyzer to measure alcohol levels and THC from recent marijuana use in breath.
-It delivers better information than results from oral fluid, blood or urine tests, which measure residual THC for days or even weeks – long after impairment subsides.
-The ability to measure ultra-low levels of THC in breath with the Hound breathalyzer opens new frontiers of research to better understand recent marijuana use.
+The HOUND® CANNABIS BREATHALYZER is the first breathalyzer to measure THC from recent marijuana use in breath.
+It delivers better information than results from oral fluid, blood, or urine tests, which measure residual THC for days or even weeks – long after safety-impacting effects subside.
+The ability to measure ultra-low levels of THC in breath with the HOUND® CANNABIS BREATHALYZER opens new frontiers of research to better understand recent marijuana use.

-In collaboration with leading scientists and researchers, Hound Labs and Triple Ring Technologies (the engineering firm partnering with Hound Labs to develop the Hound breathalyzer) have conducted hundreds of tests with human subjects who have used marijuana both indoors and outdoors.
+In collaboration with leading scientists and researchers, Hound Labs and Triple Ring Technologies (the engineering firm partnering with Hound Labs to develop the HOUND® CANNABIS BREATHALYZER) have conducted hundreds of tests with human subjects who have used marijuana both indoors and outdoors.
 In March 2018, the team presented findings at Pittcon, including confirmation that THC can be measurable in breath for 2–3 hours before it dissipates.
 This timeframe applies to both frequent and occasional marijuana smokers.

 “Presenting at the conference validates the rigorous research methodologies utilized by our team and acknowledges the importance of the data from our first phase of research.”